royalrustum/BLCDemoSiteRepo/README.md

-## The New Broadleaf Commerce Demo Site
+## The New Broadleaf Commerce Demo Site.

 This Maven project is meant to be used as a solid started project for any [Broadleaf Commerce](http://www.broadleafcommerce.org) application.
 It has many sensible defaults set up along with examples of how a fully functioning eCommerce site based on Broadleaf might work.